Lesson types

 When to use text lessons: Best suited for delivering structured narrative content like chapter summaries, explanations, or instructional material that follows a logical flow.

-When to use bullet point lessons: Best suited for step-by-step instructions, process explanations, or presenting key features that need to be easily scanned and digested.
+When to use bullet points: Best suited for step-by-step instructions, process explanations, or presenting key features that need to be easily scanned and digested.

 Quiz (Multiple choice)